Relative Pose Estimation for Nonholonomic Robot Formation with UWB-IO Measurements (Extended version): Introduction

 \section{Introduction}

-Distributed formation control for robot swarms has received significant attention in recent years due to its wide range of potential applications \cite{Zhao2023TM}.
+Distributed formation control for robot swarms has received significant attention in recent years due to its wide range of potential applications \cite{Sun2025IEM, Zhao2023TM,xu2023cooperative,li2024urban}.
 The objective of formation control is to guide robot swarms from an initial configuration to a specified formation through distributed interactions.
 To achieve this objective, various methods have been explored, including those based on consensus \cite{Ze2023TIE}, artificial light field \cite{Chu2023TASE} and mean-shift exploration \cite{Sun2023NC}.
 However, most of these methods rely on external localization systems, such as GPS, which are not well-suited for practical applications.
 Moreover, external localization systems may be unavailable in certain scenarios, such as indoor or underground environments.
 In summary, compared to relying on external localization systems, robots that depend solely on onboard measurements are more autonomous.

-Extensive researches adopted sensor measurements to estimate relative poses between neighboring robots. \blue{Based on the type of sensor utilized, formation control methods relying on local measurements can be roughly classified into two categories: relative position, (bearing or angle-based) methods, and distance-based methods.
+Extensive researches adopted sensor measurements to estimate relative poses between neighboring robots.
+Based on the type of sensor utilized, formation control methods relying on local measurements can be roughly classified into three categories: relative-position, relative-bearing (or angle), and relative-distance based methods.
 For the first class methods, depth camera or LADAR can be used to achieve ralative measurements between neighboring robots.
-Distributed formation control task can be accomplished when the inter-robot measurement topology satisfies specific conditions such as bearing rigidity \cite{Zhao2019TAC} or non-collinear neighors condition \cite{Fang2023Auto, Wang2024Auto}.
-To relax the topology condition, recent works \cite{Ning2024IJRR, Bauer2024TRO} enhance the observability of relative pose of neighbor robots by more effectively utilizing visual measurement information.} However, all these methods require expensive and complex sensors and object detection algorithms, significantly increasing both complexity and hardware costs.
+Distributed formation control task can be accomplished when the inter-robot measurement topology satisfies specific conditions such as bearing rigidity \cite{Zhao2019TAC} or non-collinear neighors condition \cite{Wang2024Auto}.
+To relax the topology condition, recent work \cite{Ning2024IJRR} enhance the observability of relative pose of neighbor robots by more effectively utilizing visual measurement information.
+However, all these methods require expensive and complex sensors and object detection algorithms, significantly increasing both complexity and hardware costs.
 Additionally, these methods face challenges like limited field of view and high environmental requirements, including lighting conditions \cite{Xie2023TRO}.